noasharvit1/noasharvit1.github.io/README.md

 **Research Assistant – Inorganic Chemistry Laboratory** *The Hebrew University of Jerusalem | Mar 2023 – Aug 2025*
 * Conducted research under the guidance of Prof. Avi Bino and Dr. Shai Avisar.
-* Participated in a security-related research project for the Ministry of Defense.
 * **Technical Skills:** Specialized in synthesizing, crystallizing, and characterizing organometallic materials using advanced chemical methods.